GabubuAvailable/WADs-by-Gabubu/README.md

 - [x] Visual Controller Test (Suggested by Damaj301damaj)
 - [x] Terri-Fried (Suggested by Damaj301damaj)
 - [x] Project WAVE (Suggested by Binski and Kirbeast)
+- [x] USB Loader GX (Suggested by xjpgames, Damaj301damaj and the community)

 ## FAQ:
 #### Do you have an YouTube channel?